 For years, smart lighting has been mostly about automation — even as far back as the days of office lighting triggered by motion detection.
 Most of us have at some point sat working in a conference room where we were forced to wave our hands in the air to get the lights to turn back on.
+Whereas, traditional, decorative lighting has always been the domain of a custom lighting manufacturer and designer.
+Until this point, no-one had married the two.

 Sure, at the high end a few companies were putting well-designed mood lighting into people’s homes for millions of dollars.
 These systems relied on proprietary software and required a programmer to visit the home to set it up and keep it running.
 Smartphones democratized this somewhat, and companies such as Signify (the maker of Philips Hue lights), LIFX, and Cree all got into the brave new world of colored bulbs and automation.